 The All Saints Choir of Men & Boys

 The choir is open to boys from grades 2 - 8; teen men from grades 9-12 and skilled adult men.
 One needs not be a member of All Saints Church to participate.
-The choir sings twice a month; rehearsing on Sundays (when they sing), Tuesdays, and Thursdays.
+The choir sings twice a month (one service Sunday AM & one Evensong service each month); rehearsing on Sundays (when they sing), Tuesdays, and Thursdays.

 Do you know a boy who likes to sing?